-We considered three swapping methods for our analysis.
-One is Pair Swapping (PS), where we swap only if both pick-up and delivery points are beyond a certain point.
-Another is Average Swapping (AS), where companies swap data based on the average of pick-up and delivery points.
-As the number of delivery points is more than three times the number of pick-up points in the dataset, we also consider Delivery Swapping (DS) based on the delivery point.
-Figure 6 gives the savings in total tour length by week.
-Although none of our swapping method guarantees positive savings, the average savings in total distance are 0.6% for PS, 5.7% for AS and 17.8% for DS.
+(DS) based on the delivery point.
+Figure 7 gives the savings in total tour length by week.
+Although none of our swapping method guarantees positive savings, the average savings in total distance are 0.6% for PS, 5.7% for AS, and 17.8% for DS.
 The results thus show that DS performs best in our empirical test.
-The main reason for this result is that the major distance driven in our dataset is the trip to delivery points from primary pickup locations, as there are more deliveries than pickups.
+The main reason for this result is that the major distance driven in our data set is the trip to delivery points from primary pick-up locations, as there are more deliveries than pickups.
 This long tour has the most opportunity for improvement.

-Figure 7 gives the savings by party - again it is clear that destination swapping, by optimizing the longer tour, gives the best results.
+Figure 8 gives the savings by party-again it is clear that destination swapping, by optimizing the longer tour, gives the best results.
 It also shows an interesting real-life situation.
 Because pairs are being swapped, rather than individual points, it is possible that the tour length increases.
-The optimality result of Theorem 1 holds for a single tour, but becomes a heuristic when both pickup and destination must be swapped.
-However, it is an effective heuristic: In this data, destination swapping always gives a global benefit and almost always benefits both parties.
+The optimality result of Theorem 1 holds for a single tour but becomes a heuristic when both pickup and destination must be swapped.
+However, it is an effective heuristic: In these data, destination swapping always gives a global benefit and almost always benefits both parties.